jonbjarki/SortingAlgorithmVisualizer/README.md

 # SortingAlgorithmVisualizer
-An app that visualizes sorting algorithms using pygame
+A sorting algorithm visualizer written in pygame